 Virgil Abloh Fashion, Art And Design Coming To The High In Fall 2019 Exhibition

-This fall, the High Museum of Art will present “Virgil Abloh: ‘Figures of Speech’” (Nov.
-9, 2019–March 8, 2020), the first museum exhibition devoted to the work of the modern, genre-bending artist and designer who became creative director of Louis Vuitton’s menswear line in 2018.
+This fall, the High Museum of Art presents “Virgil Abloh: ‘Figures of Speech’” (Nov.
+12, 2019–March 8, 2020), the first museum exhibition devoted to the work of the modern, genre-bending artist and designer who became creative director of Louis Vuitton’s menswear line in 2018.

 “Abloh is an inspiring creative force who defies often traditional classifications and boundaries while remaining committed to his distinctive vision.
 When the opportunity came to present his work, we could not say no,” said Rand Suffolk, Nancy and Holcombe T. Green, Jr., director of the High.
 “Atlanta’s cultural community personifies style, trend-setting and pushing the limits of traditional design.
 We know Abloh’s work will resonate with our audience, just as it has been celebrated worldwide.”